UrbanCompass/bazel/site/faq.md

     of the box, and can be extended to support arbitrary programming languages.

-*   High-level build language: Projects are described in the BUILD language, a concise text format that describes a project as sets of small interconnected libraries, binaries and tests.
+*   High-level build language: Projects are described in the UCBUILD language, a concise text format that describes a project as sets of small interconnected libraries, binaries and tests.
 In contrast, with tools like Make, you have to describe individual files and compiler invocations.

-*   Multi-platform support: The same tool and the same BUILD files can be used to build software for different architectures, and even different platforms.
+*   Multi-platform support: The same tool and the same UCBUILD files can be used to build software for different architectures, and even different platforms.
 At Google, we use Bazel to build everything from server applications running on systems in our data centers to client apps running on mobile phones.

-*   Reproducibility: In BUILD files, each library, test and binary must specify its direct dependencies completely.
+*   Reproducibility: In UCBUILD files, each library, test and binary must specify its direct dependencies completely.
 Bazel uses this dependency information to know what must be rebuilt when you make changes to a source file, and which tasks can run in parallel.
 This